daharper/Funky/README.md

 end;
 ```

-I used these types because I didn't want the user to worry about memory management, just ask for a type, use it, forget about it.
-I especially didn't want the user to accidentally free a Singleton managed by the container.
-This decision established the contract: *all types must be registered against an interface*.
-This is something I'll reconsider in the future.
+These types are used because to simplify memory management: ask for a type, use it, forget about it.
+Accidentally freeing a Singleton managed by the container would be a disaster.
+The contract is: *all types must be registered against an interface*.
+Something that may be reconsidered in the future.

 To improve performance, singleton and transient types are identified and cached on initialization.